 .
 Follow this winding road until it starts going down steeply, then make a right on Daly Lane.
 For reference, Daly Lane is parallel to and below the Snowmass Village Mall.
 Follow signs to Tom Blake

 Ridge Trail, which leads you to climb to the right onto the paved Wood Road.

 Climb the paved Wood Road till it tops out (where it is briefly named Pine Lane), and make a left onto the dirt Elk Camp Work Road

 .
 After a bit of descent and some fast flat, this dirt road climbs up to the start of the Government Trail

 Make a left onto Government Trail

 , which will bring you all the way back to Buttermilk.
-A left onto Oregon Trail
+The race times and finish places will be taken at the bottom of Government Trail

 on Tiehack Rd.
 Ride the neutral finish back to Koch Park by crossing the Tiehack Bridge, make a left on to Moore Open Space trail